Redziniakjustin/Venmo-Clone/README.md

 # Tenmo-Clone

 ## 💸 Summary
 This Capstone simulates a program similar to Venmo, demonstrating basic concepts of a fullstack application.
-This project was a pair-programming project my partner and I had done during week 9 at Tech Elevator.
+This project was a pair-programming project my partner and I had done during a coding program.

 ## 💥 Features